Reviewed by Jason B. Anari, MD, Theresa C. McIntosh, MSN, CRNP, Emily Stegonshek, BSN, MSN, CRNP

 Idiopathic scoliosis is the most common spinal deformity in the world.

 Like other forms of scoliosis, idiopathic scoliosis affects the curvature of the spine.
-Instead of a straight line down the middle of the back, a spine with scoliosis curves and sometimes looks more like the letter “S” or “C,” rather than a straight “I.” The spine also can be rotated or twisted, pulling ribs along to form a multidimensional curve.
-Scoliosis is an actual deformity of the spine and should not be confused with poor posture.
+Instead of a straight line down the middle of the back, a spine with scoliosis curves sometimes looks more like the letter “S” or “C,” rather than a straight “I.” The spine also can be rotated or twisted, pulling ribs along to form a multidimensional curve.
+Scoliosis is a deformity of the spine and should not be confused with poor posture.

 Unlike other forms of scoliosis that have a known or defined cause, the origins of idiopathic scoliosis remain largely a mystery.